 - A fully operational and continuously funded ocean observing system.
 Real-time ocean physical and biological data are essential to assessing management effectiveness, understanding changing ocean conditions, tracking and predicting harmful algal blooms, and saving lives.
 Investments in new technologies are vital, but so is continued support of staff to maintain these systems and deliver information useful to managers, rescue personnel, and the public. - Comprehensive high-resolution seafloor and coastal maps.
 High-resolution substrate and habitat data have provided the foundation for pioneering projects, such as the Marine Life Protection Act process to establish a network of marine protected areas along California's coast.
 Pursing regular data collection efforts will allow mangers to track changes over time, which is essential for adapting to climate change, restoring coastal habitats, and other management actions. - A National Climate Services Center.
-In the spirit of the National Weather Service model, the Administration should create a Climate Services Center that can provide data and analytical tools related to sea level rise, acidification, and other climate-related impacts.
-New information and tools are needed by federal, state, and local jurisdiction to change the way they make resource and land-use decisions, and significant resources could be saved by coordinating the development of these products nationwide.
+In the spirit of the National Weather Service, the administration should create a Climate Services Center that can provide data and analytical tools related to sea level rise, acidification, and other climate-related impacts.
+New information and tools are needed by federal, state, and local jurisdiction to change the way they make resource and land-use decisions, and significant resources could be saved by coordinating the development of these products nationwide. - Innovative fisheries management approaches and cooperative research.
+California is committed to preserving our fishing heritage and is pursuing this by supporting fishermen willing to examine new management approaches, improving local harbor infrastructure, and promoting cooperative research to bring fishermen more into the decision-making process.
+Federal support and coordination among regions will benefit all states pursuing these types of data collection efforts and management reform. - Specific coastal and ocean restoration goals.
+The administration should set specific restoration targets for coastal wetlands or other resources in partnership with regional, state and local governments.
+California has developed approaches such as the highly successful Southern California Wetlands Recovery Project that harness the expertise and resources of federal, state, and local governments, as well as the public and private sectors, to prioritize wetland acquisition and restoration.
+This process could serve as a national model for setting and achieving restoration priorities.
+Specific goals set the stage for better coordination between federal and state agencies to jointly develop needed projects and would coordinate and prioritize restoration projects across federal agencies budgets.